thesofproject/sof-docs/developer_guides/testbench/debug_in_testbench.rst

 .. note::

-   DDD has data plotting capability but at the time of writing this the feature does not work.
-Such feature can be useful in finding PCM codes data glitches.
-Instead for simpler one-time view .gdbinit can be set up with a macro script to plot the buffers with gnuplot.
-Examples can be found with web search.
+   DDD has data plotting capability but the feature does not work at the time of this writing.
+Such a feature can be useful in finding PCM code data glitches.
+For a simpler one-time view, ``.gdbinit`` can be set up with a macro script to plot the buffers with ``gnuplot``.
+Examples can be found via web search.

 .. note::

-   Also due to code optimization with flag "-O" some symbols are optimized out and do not exist in the context.
-Also the code lines stepping may appear non-linear.
-The testbench can be build as debug version with cmake build type definition.
+   Due to code optimization with the ``-O`` flag, some symbols are optimized out and do not exist in context.
+Also, the code lines stepping may appear to be non-linear.
+The testbench can be built as a debug version with the cmake build type definition.

    .. code-block:: bash